 Tamar (Tami) Groswald Ozery is a Fellow at the Harvard Law School Program on Corporate Governance and a co-editor of the Harvard Law School Forum on Corporate Governance and Financial Regulation.
 Tami is also a visiting lecturer at the Hebrew University of Jerusalem Israel, where she teaches the course Chinese Law and Legal Institutions and segments on Chinese enterprise organization.
-Concurrently, Tami is an S.J.D candidate at the University of Michigan Law School and a Michigan Grotius Fellow.
+Prior to joining HLS, Tami pursued a doctoral degree in Law (S.J.D) at the University of Michigan Law School where she also was a Michigan Grotius Fellow.

-Before embarking on an academic career, Tami was a practicing corporate lawyer in a leading Israeli law firm (GKH Law Offices), where she headed the firm’s China Desk, operating from Israel and China.
+Before turning to academia, Tami was a practicing corporate lawyer in a leading Israeli law firm (GKH Law Offices), where she headed the firm’s China Desk, operating from Israel and China.
 While residing in China, she was also a CSC and Israeli Foreign Ministry scholarship recipient for the study of Chinese (Mandarin) at East China Normal University, Shanghai.

 Fields of Academic Interest